mrkkrp/mkm3u/README.md

 Call it from the root directory and it will traverse it and print names of all recognized audio files.
 All files and directories are alphabetically sorted and relative paths are used.
 Alternatively, you can specify name of directory that you want to traverse.
-Use redirection of output to create playlist file.
+Use redirection of output to create a playlist file.

 ## Installation